 If you use your overdraft and credit card carefully, you could easily never pay the bank anything, despite using those services for years!

 And where does that money go?

-Stay with us here, because this bit makes our heads spin: at any given moment, a bank has less money available for withdrawals than the total amount people have deposited.
-This is because they’ve lent some of it to other people – and are earning money by charging interest on those loans.
-So if everyone wanted to withdraw all their money in cash at the same time, it would be impossible.
+Because of that, at any given moment, a bank has less physical money available for withdrawals than the total amount people have deposited.
+Which means if everyone wanted to withdraw all their money in cash at the same time, it would be impossible.
 That’s called a ‘run on the banks’.

 But even if that happens, any savings or current account balance up to £85,000 held with a bank, building society or credit union is protected under the Financial Services Compensation Scheme.